-Explore the engineered and natural waterways of the 1000 Islands and UNESCO-designated Rideau Canal through some of Ontario’s most charming communities, including the united counties of Leeds and Grenville in Southeastern Ontario.
+Explore the engineered and natural waterways of the 1000 Islands and UNESCO-designated Rideau Canal through some of Ontario’s most charming communities, including the United Counties of Leeds and Grenville in Southeastern Ontario.

 Where is 1000 Islands and Rideau Canal?

-Named for its two most defining geographical features, this area lies between Kingston and Cornwall in the united counties of Leeds and Grenville, bordered by the St. Lawrence River and 1000 Islands to the south and the rideau waterway in the north.
+Named for its two most defining geographical features, this area lies between Kingston and Cornwall in the United Counties of Leeds and Grenville, bordered by the St. Lawrence River and 1000 Islands to the south and the Rideau waterway in the north.

 Things to do in 1000 Islands and Rideau Canal

-Favourite local fair
+Visit a favourite local fair